Skip to main content

 I suggest that all travelers, both domestic and foreign, suffer ‘travel anxiety’ to some degree because they leave the comfortable, confident security of their home environment for a foreign culture; sometimes radically so. different roads, laws, foods, etc.

-Ironically, it is EXACTLY this anxious uncertainty that provieds SIT's unique, unexpected experiences, not only testing ourselves, but providing novel, rich experiences.
+Ironically, it is EXACTLY this anxious uncertainty that provides Independent solo travelers their unique, unexpected experiences, not only testing ourselves, but providing the rich & novel.
 Yet, always have a back door — an escape strategy.

 I combat anxiety levels (fear) with exhaustive, pre-trip research & planning melded into my own Personal Guidebook-like itinerary.
 The more you know about a country’s culture the less ‘travel anxiety.’
 I can almost guarantee.